-Indeed, the department is not able to arrange for class visits by prospective students (with 800 to 900 applicants, the workshop experience would be dramatically changed by the regular presence of guests).
-Further, we do not encourage contact with the program faculty during the admission review period (10 December through 15 February).
+Indeed, the department is not able to arrange for class visits by prospective students (with about 1,000 applicants, the workshop experience would be dramatically changed by the regular presence of guests).
+Further, we do not encourage contact with the program faculty during the admission review period (15 December through 15 February).

 Should you wish to make a campus visit, we recommend that you schedule it either in conjunction with one of the department's events or with an afternoon demitasse (generally held every Thursday from 4 to 5 pm when university is in session), thereby ensuring informal contact with graduate students and faculty members.